digriffiths/Sentiment_Analysis_Based_Trading_Strategy/README.md

 ## Overview

-This project showcases how sentiment analysis can be utilized as a trading strategy by analyzing Bitcoin news headlines.
-Sentiment scores extracted from these headlines inform trading decisions.
+This project explores the application of sentiment analysis in developing a trading strategy.
+It generates sentiment scores using various analyzers to inform trading decisions.

 ## Data

 The data consists of Bitcoin news articles from January 1, 2020, to December 31, 2022.
 The dataset includes timestamps and article titles.
-The titles are normalizes and processed to extract sentiment scores.
+The titles are normalized and processed to extract sentiment scores.

 ## Sentiment Analysis